Last updated: July 1, 2026

 - Adding thank-you pages and follow-up logic

-Forms are critical for lead generation, but mistakes can block submissions or misroute leads so testing and documentation are key.
+Forms are critical for lead generation, but a single mistake can block submissions or misroute leads—so testing and documentation are non-negotiable.

 - Writing descriptive alt text